 3. One of the parties can buy out the other party.
 This one needs to thought out carefully as it can be the most challenging option.
 Can you really afford the house long term?
 Is the agreed equity amount fair for the property?
 Why are you looking to keep the home?
 Will keeping it really accomplish the reason to keep the home?

 4. The house can be a part of a settlement of the over all negotiations.
 Can you afford the carrying cost?
 Will the repair costs be something you can manage?

 Challenges to Consider When Deciding What Is Best:

 Selling the house can cause anxiety for some that are attempting to delay the emotional release of the separation.
 You often have to change your lifestyle as now you have two expenses with the same income.
 However, keeping the house will not allow the imagined future to come as you had planned.
 The house becomes about the dreams that you realize are no longer going to happen.
 If you were advising a friend, what would you suggest them to do?

 If you are buying out one of the partners there are things that both need to consider.
 Are you both on the note?
 Will you be refinancing the home or keeping the existing loan?
 What happens if you find that you can not afford the home?
 If the mortgage payment is not made, what happens to your credit if you don't own the home anymore.
 What?
 Didn't this get resolved already?
 This is one fact to consider if the home is not re-financed.
 You won't be responsible for the debt, however, it still could impact your credit so consider this carefully.

 We have the experience to help you protect your equity.
 It is not about taking sides as both parties benefit from a solid plan when it comes to your real estate needs.

 Treu Group Real Estate has the strategies you need so call us to schedule a consultation to help you decide what is best when you are divorcing and have real estate to address.

-Do you have more questions?
+Have more questions?
 Sign up for our Free resources.